Dusty Robotics utilizes the ION/CME N-Series Drive

 Angle on Reflected Torque

-In theory, with enough information about the robot, the load, and the motion profile, these forces can be compensated for, and in the rarified atmosphere of motion controllers for high-end articulated arms such kinematic transformations and torque compensation techniques are common.
+With enough information about the robot mechanism, the load, and the motion profile, these forces can be compensated for, and in the rarified atmosphere of motion controllers that control high-end articulated arms such as these, such kinematic transformations and torque compensation techniques are common.

 White Paper